ewintram/donation-checker/README.md

 ### Logging and monitoring in production

 * I would ensure that application logs are able to be monitored following deployments either in CloudWatch logs or another provider e.g. DataDog
-* I would set up alerts (whether in AWS CloudWatch alarms or DataDog monitors) to notify engineers of certain errors being over a normal threshold (determined by monitoring normal usage for a short time after first launch), e.g. is the SMS message sends were failing more frequently than usual
+* I would set up alerts (whether in AWS CloudWatch alarms or DataDog monitors) to notify engineers of certain errors being over a normal threshold (determined by monitoring normal usage for a short time after first launch), e.g. in the scenario where the SMS message sends were failing more frequently than usual
 * I would utilise dashboards to track service health status, CPU and memory usage in graphs so that any anomolies can be spotted more quickly